ORESoftware/live-mutex/README.md

 const {Client} = require('live-mutex/client');
 const lmUtils = require('live-mutex/utils');

-// there are also aliases, which are more descriptive:

-const {LMBroker, LvMtxBroker} = require('live-mutex/broker');  // these are simply aliases of Broker const {LMClient, LvMtxClient} = require('live-mutex/client');  // these are simply aliases of Client
+// there are aliases, which are more descriptive: const {LMBroker, LvMtxBroker} = require('live-mutex/broker');  // these are simply aliases of Broker const {LMClient, LvMtxClient} = require('live-mutex/client');  // these are simply aliases of Client